 there is a maximum of two dogs per site.

 Rickwood Caverns State Park has plenty of other furrific activities.
 While visiting you can try geocaching, gem mining, or go for swim in the Olympic size pool.
 If you have two legged children in tow, stop by the playground.
-No matter where you go in the park, be sure to always have some clean up bags ready to go and pick up after your furry friend.
+No matter where you go in the park, be sure to always have some clean-up bags ready to go and pick up after your furry friend, as well as water to share.
 No bones about it, this park will make your dog’s tail wag!